dotlang/language/README.md

 **Examples**

-1. `import "/core/st/Socket"`
+1. `import "/core/st/Socket" #import with absolte path`
+2. `import "../core/st/Socket" #import with relative path`
-2. `import "/core/std/{Queue, Stack, Heap}" #import multiple modules`
+3. `import "/core/std/{Queue, Stack, Heap}" #import multiple modules`
-3. `import "git/github.com/net/server/branch1/dir1/dir2/module" #you need to specify branch/tag/commit name here`
+4. `import "git/github.com/net/server/branch1/dir1/dir2/module" #you need to specify branch/tag/commit name here`
-4. `base_cassandra := "github/apache/cassandra/mybranch"`
+5. `base_cassandra := "github/apache/cassandra/mybranch"`
-5. `import base_cassandra&"/path/module"`
+6. `import base_cassandra&"/path/module"`
-6. `import "/path/to/module" { ModuleType1 } #only import one type`
+7. `import "/path/to/module" { ModuleType1 } #only import one type`
-7. `import "/path/to/module" { _, MyType1 := ModuleType1 } #import everything but rename ModuleType1 to MyType1`
+8. `import "/path/to/module" { _, MyType1 := ModuleType1 } #import everything but rename ModuleType1 to MyType1`

 # Generics

-**Syntax**:

-1. `import "/code/module[type1, type2]"`

-**Notes**:

-1. Generics are implemented at module level.
-Just append generics types in lower case (e.g. `stack[t].dot`)to the module file name and compiler will assume their existence.
+Generics are implemented at module level.
+Just append generics types in lower case (e.g. `stack[t].dot`) to the module file name and you can use type `T` (all capital) in your code.
 Any module importing it, must provide concrete types for them or else there will be compiler error.
-2. In the code, you must use generics types in all caps (e.g `T`) as one identifier without separator.
-3. If a generic modules, defines the type `T`, anyone who wants to import it, must provide a concrete type which embeds that type.
-But it `T` is not defined, they can provide any type.
-3. Anything inside `[]` in module path, will be processed by the compiler to generate module code, based on the given arguments.
-4. When importing a generic module, you can either import `module_name[T]` which will import using default type defined inside the module code, or replace `T` parameter with a valid type (e.g. `module_name(int)`).
+So if a module imports `stack[int]`, compiler will re-write the module and replace any occurence of `T` with `int`.

+If you provide any existing definition for the generic type or abstract functions based on it, the importer should provide a compliant type (Example 4).

-5. You can specialize a generic module for known types by writing appropriately named module file (e.g. `module_name[string].dot`).
+You can specialize a generic module for known types by writing appropriately named module file (e.g. `module_name[string].dot`).
-6. When you import a module, you must provide values for bindings that do not have value and types for generic types.
-7. You can use abstract functions and define named type for generic types to indicate expected interface in terms of data and functions (Examples 3 and 4).

 **Example**